jesuserro/jesuserro/README.md

 ### 💻 Web Developer | 📚 book reviewer | 📷 photographer

+- 🔭 I’m currently working at the best online Travel Agency, Centraldereservas.com.
-- 🔭 I’m currently collaborating on Obsidian apps.
+- 🔭 I’m collaborating on Obsidian apps.
-- 🤓 I’m currently learning more about: Obsidian and Typescript.
+- 🤓 I’m learning more about: Obsidian, Typescript and Docker.

 ---